-An employee, irrespective of their length of service, is entitled to statutory holidays under the Employment Ordinance.
-Following the Employment (Amendment) Ordinance 2021, from 2022 onwards, statutory holidays will be increased progressively from 12 days to 17 days as laid out in the table below to align with the public holiday regime.
+Irrespective of length of service, an employee is entitled to statutory holidays under the Employment Ordinance.
+Following the introduction of the Employment (Amendment) Ordinance 2021, from 2022, statutory holidays will increase progressively from 12 days to 17 days, as laid out in the table below, to align with the public holiday regime.

-Year Number of statutory holidays (days)
+Year Number of statutory holidays (days) 2022 13

-2022 13

-2024 14

-2026 15

-2028 16

-2030 17

 An employee must be employed under a continuous contract for a minimum of three months before they are entitled to holiday pay.
 Banks, public offices, government departments and many private corporations follow the General Holidays Ordinance, which provides for 17 public holidays each year.
-A buyout of holidays is not allowed under the Employment Ordinance
+A buyout of holidays, where employees receive payment instead of actual time off for these public holidays, is not allowed under the Employment Ordinance.